 Did your culinary urges seize you some time back and make you go on a shopping spree?
-Did you buy plenty of things that you thought you would need for cooking?
+Did you buy several things that you thought you would need for cooking?
 But the craze faded out soon, and the things you purchased were out of sight and out of memory!

 Now you have found that long-forgotten carton of soy milk and are trying to figure out what to do with it.
-You may be baffled with questions.
+You may be baffled by questions.

 Is it still good enough to be used?
 Does soy milk go bad?
 How to use it optimally?